plantacerium/Mandala-Weaver-VCS/README.md

 Finds the harmonic geometry between two evolving vectors.
 Because Monads exist in spatial coordinates, they do not collide; the engine weaves them together, resolving any logical dissonance through AST alignment.

 **`weave emanate`**:
-Irradiates your local, crystallized updates outward to the macro-network, allowing other nodes in the Synarchy to observe and absorb your evolutionary rings.
+Irradiates your local, crystallized updates outward, inward to the macro-network, allowing other nodes in the Synarchy to observe and absorb your evolutionary rings.

 ---